August 6-7, 2020 | Boston, MA

-Join us for a 2-day, gemba-based workshop at Turner Construction where you will sharpen your leadership skills through a deeper understanding of hoshin planning (also referred to as strategy deployment).
+Join us for a 2-day workshop where you will sharpen your leadership skills through a deeper understanding of hoshin planning (also referred to as strategy deployment).
 Hoshin is a core process for defining and creating annual objectives and developing people based on those objectives.

 - Show the relationship of hoshin planning (which functions like the skeleton) to A3 problem solving (which functions like the muscle).

 - Clarify conditions for successful execution of hoshin planning and alignment in an organization.

 - Develop an initial plan to implement hoshin kanri in your own organization.

 - Discuss how to build a structure of PDCA at individual and corporate levels.